Ofenhed/WebauthnAccounting/README.md

 ## Technical implementation
 ### Database tables
+Rows similar to the meta-sql below should be in our local database.
+The Webauthn data must not be fetched from the IdP, as this gives back the extra trust we tried to deny the IdP.

 #### CHALLENGE
 | CHALLENGE   | GENERATED_AT                       | USED                   |
 | ----------- | ---------------------------------- | ---------------------- |